Corruption in Finland: Youth Foundation

 There are several criminal investigations going on regarding transactions done by Youth Foundation, or Nuorisosäätiö in Finnish, since 2014 ongoing in 2018.
 Youth Foundation rents apartments for young adults in Finland.
 Youth Foundation have had close links to Centre Party.
-For example, its ex directors include ex Prime Minister Matti Vanhanen and MP Antti Kaikkonen.
-Foundation have received tens of millions public funds for construction.
+For example, its ex-directors include ex-Prime Minister Matti Vanhanen and MP Antti Kaikkonen.
+Foundation have received tens of millions of public funds for construction.
 In 2018 police investigated construction business in Estonia and €18,5 million financing from Poland.
-Millions of euros seems to be lost in consulting agreements and in over payments of land and constructions.
+Millions of euros seem to be lost in consulting agreements and in overpayments of land and constructions.
 Police investigate financial transactions, black market accounting, potential money laundering and potential relations to tax havens.
-Business in Estonia was made with a Finnish businessman, who is member of board in at least in three apartments in the USA owned by MP Eero Lehti, conservative National Coalition Party in Finland.
+Business in Estonia was made with a Finnish businessman, who is a member of the board in at least three apartments in the USA owned by MP Eero Lehti, conservative National Coalition Party in Finland.

-Construction company in Hämeenlinna was in bankruptcy in September 2019.
-Main owner was accused of bribes in relation to Youth Foundation (Nuorisosäätiö) case.
+The construction company in Hämeenlinna was in bankruptcy in September 2019.
+Main owner was accused of bribes in relation to the Youth Foundation (Nuorisosäätiö) case.

-Youth Foundation lost 8 million in real estate deals and first juridical claim was published in January 2020.
+Youth Foundation lost 8 million in real estate deals and the first juridical claim was published in January 2020.
 Investigation is ongoing about e.g. fraud and bribe.